 His origin defines him as well, so much so that it’s part of his personality.
 Bruce Wayne doesn’t hail from some alien planet or mythical island, and his abilities don’t come from any magic ring, secret formula, or radioactive mishap.
 He was — and in many ways is — a little boy whose parents got gunned down in front of him.

 Spider-Man and Superman are heroes because of their great upbringing, because their adoptive parents taught them through word and deed that with great power comes great responsibility.
 Bruce Wayne's altruistic parents similarly taught him to help those who have less than himself.
-Upbringing helped make heroes of all three, but a radioactive spider and extraterrestrial biology made the first two superheroes.
+Upbringing helped make heroes of all three, but a radioactive spider and extraterrestrial biology made superheroes of two of them.
 Batman made himself super.
 Through years of hard work and sheer determination, he built himself into the person he wanted to become, and that's inspiring.
 We know we can't become Spider-Man or Superman.
 Maybe we know we can't become Batman either, but Bruce Wayne nevertheless helps us feel that we can become something great, something of our own choosing.

 Bats in His Belfry?

 Because Batman is fully human and because a horrible trauma leads him to wear a mask and wage his war on crime, we can contemplate real psychological issues that drive people to do extreme things.
 Psychologists can examine how well he does or does not fit the symptoms of a variety of disorders.
 Nobody thinks it's weird for Superman to apply his natural gifts to help the members of this human race in a manner that keeps him above it all.
 When a guy runs around dressed like a bat, we have to wonder: Why the mask, the bat, and the underage partner?
 Why does he really wear a costume to fight crime?
 Why are his most intimate relationships with "bad girls" he ought to lock up?
 And why won't he kill that homicidal clown?